 With such an ambitious undertaking, several questions have emerged including whether fans will still be in a position to watch games featuring commentary from renowned broadcasters such as Vin Scully, and if play-by-play commentators ought to be concerned about job displacement.
 Based on the responses generated by the idea of utilizing robotic announcers during baseball games, some people may be okay with it but baseball purists may not.

 Collaborating with Amazon is a wise marketing undertaking by Amazon.
 In fact, this move secured a similar fundamental deal with the NFL back in November last year.
-In this case, Amazon’s branding will be displayed during live game broadcast as well as in MLB promotions.
+In this case, Amazon’s branding will be displayed during live game broadcasts as well as in MLB promotions.

 Other cloud computing companies are securing sports-related deals.
 For instance, Google partnered with NCAA for a cloud collaboration deal last December.
 In 2013, Microsoft signed a massive marketing transaction with the NFL.
 This is the reason why Surface tablets are visible on the sidelines.
 The company utilizes its Azure technology to power its Sports Performance Platform.